-We have studied how the assembly of a primordial galaxy is affected by the radiative feedback from an accreting, isolated stellar-mass BH and an HMXB, which are two possible end products of Pop III star formation.
-To accomplish this, we have carried out three cosmological simulations which self-consistently account for the radiation from individual Pop III stars, and from a central BH X-ray source.
-In particular, we have focused on the early growth of a Pop III BH remnant at high redshifts, and on the role of BH feedback in shaping subsequent star formation in the emerging first galaxy at $z \sim 10$.
+We have studied how the assembly of a primordial galaxy is affected by the radiative feedback from an accreting, isolated stellar-mass black hole and a highmass X-ray binary (HMXB), which are two possible end products of Pop III star formation.
+To accomplish this, we have carried out three cosmological simulations which self-consistently account for the radiation from individual Pop III stars, and from a central black hole X-ray source.
+In particular, we have focused on the early growth of a Pop III black hole remnant at high redshifts, and on the role of black hole feedback in shaping subsequent star formation in the emerging first galaxy at $z \sim 10$.
 Our main results and implications can be summarized as follows.

-1. We have shown that locally, as opposed to any global effect on the large-scale IGM, the feedback from an isolated, accreting BH is very efficient, leading to a strong suppression of the early growth of the seed BH.
+1. We have shown that locally, as opposed to any global effect on the large-scale IGM, the feedback from an isolated, accreting black hole is very efficient, leading to a strong suppression of the early growth of the seed black hole.
 Without such feedback, the growth rate quickly reaches near-Eddington values.
 Our results imply the following important consequence.
-A widely adopted assumption for the formation of early SMBHs, whose presence is inferred from QSO observations at $z \sim 6$, is that their growth begins with a Pop III seed BH.
-If this assumption were correct, quenching of BH accretion would be required to avoid an overabundance of SMBHs at low redshifts (e.g., Bromm & Loeb 2003; Trenti & Stiavelli 2007).
-Without such quenching, one would also run into inconsistencies with the low number density of quasars, $(6 \pm 2) \times 10^{-10} \text{Mpc}^{-3}$ at $z \sim 6$, assuming $H_0 = 65 \,\mathrm{km \, s^{-1} \, Mpc^{-1}}, \Omega_m = 0.35, \text{ and } \Omega\Lambda = 0.65$ (Fan et al. 2004).
-We suggest that the radiative feedback from accreting BHs plays a key role in suppressing early BH growth, thus constraining models for SMBH formation.
+A widely adopted assumption for the formation of early supermassive black holes (SMBHs), whose presence is inferred from QSO observations at $z \sim 6$, is that their growth begins with a Pop III seed black hole.
+If this assumption were correct, quenching of black hole accretion would be required to avoid an overabundance of SMBHs at low redshifts (e.g., Bromm & Loeb 2003; Trenti & Stiavelli 2007).
+Without such quenching, one would also run into inconsistencies with the low number density of quasars, $(6 \pm 2) \times 10^{-10} \text{Mpc}^{-3}$ at $z \sim 6$, assuming $H_0 = 65 \text{ km s}^{-1} \text{Mpc}^{-1}, \Omega_m = 0.35$, and $\Omega{\Lambda} = 0.65$ (Fan et al. 2004).
+We suggest that the radiative feedback from accreting black holes plays a key role in suppressing early black hole growth, thus constraining models for SMBH formation.

-However, in this study we have tracked only an isolated seed BH, born in a halo of $5 \times 10^5 M{\odot}$ that virialized at z = 28.
-Alternatively, a BH seed could form significantly earlier, in a halo corresponding to rare, very high- σ peaks, thus providing a head start to the buildup process.
-A different growth-boosting mechanism has been suggested by Volonteri & Rees (2005), arguing that Pop III remnant BHs, hosted in halos with a virial temperature of $T{\rm vir} \gtrsim 10^4 \,\mathrm{K}$ at $z \sim 25$, corresponding to peaks of 4σ or above, may be able to experience stable supercritical accretion owing to effective atomic hydrogen line cooling (see also Li 2011).
+However, in this study we have tracked only an isolated seed black hole, born in a halo of $5 \times 10^5 M{\odot}$ that virialized at z = 28.
+Alternatively, a black hole seed could form significantly earlier, in a halo corresponding to rare, very high- σ peaks, thus providing a head start to the build-up process.
+A different growth-boosting mechanism has been suggested by Volonteri & Rees (2005), arguing that Pop III remnant black holes, hosted in halos with a virial temperature of $T{\rm vir} \gtrsim 10^4$ K at $z \sim 25$, corresponding to peaks of 4σ or above, may be able to experience stable supercritical accretion owing to effective atomic hydrogen line cooling (see also Li 2011).
 It is still challenging to numerically test this scenario because of the prohibitive computational expense to capture such rare massive halos and follow their evolution.